Butterfly Pea Flower Bubble Tea

 Enter your email and get it sent straight to your inbox.
 Plus, get recipes & tips from me every week!

-• Butterfly pea flower tea bubble tea (also called butterfly pea flower milk tea) is a cold drink made with butterfly pea flower tea and tapioca balls.
+Butterfly pea flower bubble tea is a cold drink made with butterfly pea flower tea and tapioca balls.
 This recipe makes it sweet and extra creamy with brown sugar, and half & half.

-• The bubbles, or boba, are the tapioca balls at the bottom of the drink.
-This recipe uses dried, store-bought tapioca balls that you just have to cook in hot water to soften them up.
+The bubbles, or boba, are the tapioca balls at the bottom of the drink.
+This recipe uses dried, store-bought tapioca balls that are cooked in hot water to soften.

-• My secret to the best boba is to make the drink with warm (not hot) tapioca balls.
+• My secret to the best boba is to make the drink with warm tapioca balls.
 This will make the difference between a good bubble tea and a great one.

 RELATED: Strawberry Bubble Milk Tea